yogidevendra/docs/docs/beginner.md

 ## Local Mode Testing
 As noted above, the `LocalMode` class is used for testing the application locally in your development environment.
-A common use looks like this:
+A common, though suboptimal, use looks like this:

 ```java
 try {